In this comprehensive breakdown, we’re diving into the Subaru Outback’s best and worst years.

 What’s a “Neutral Year,” you ask?
 Think of it as the Outback’s middle ground – not a superstar, but not a lemon either.
 It’s the reliable friend that won’t let you down, but won’t exactly set your heart racing.

-Here’s a pro tip: while most factors boost a car’s score, some, like NHTSA recalls, knock it down.
+Here’s a pro tip: while most factors enhance a car’s score, some, like NHTSA recalls, knock it down.
 More complaints and recalls?
 That’s a red flag for reliability, and it shows in our rankings.

-Ready to dig deeper?
+Ready to explore further?

 Let’s zoom in on the specifics of the best, neutral, and worst years.